-Outlandos D'Amour is the debut studio album by The Police, released in 1978.
-It is best known for the hit singles "Roxanne", "So Lonely" and "Can't Stand Losing You".
+Outlandos D'Amour is the debut studio album by English-American New Wave Music trio The Police, released in 1978.
+Shifting away from the straight Punk Rock of the band's debut single in favor of a more reggae-influenced direction, it is best known for the hit singles "Roxanne", "So Lonely" and "Can't Stand Losing You".
 It was listed at #428 in Rolling Stone's Rolling Stone: 500 Greatest Albums of All Time.

 - "Next To You" (2:52)

 - "Hole In My Life" (4:50)